asilvaigor/bomberboy/README.md

 # BomberBoy
-BomberBoy game project for CES-22 course in ITA.
-It is a clone of the classic multiplayer Bomberman game.
+BomberBoy is a game project developed in Python for CES-22 course in ITA.
+It is a clone of the classic multiplayer Bomberman game, so it consists of up to four players battling by placing bombs and trying to explode their enemies.
+It features an AI which uses reinforcement learning (not working for now) This game was developed for learning purposes only.

+## Getting Started

+- Install numpy
+- Install Pygame
+- Install OpenCV for python
+- Run script bomberboy.py and play!

 ## Directory Structure